Virtual Product Launch

 3 week turnaround time, 83 attendees in 5 countries, 1 interactive virtual venue

 BCD Meetings & Events was asked to manage a product launch event for a new Life Sciences client.
 Unexpectedly, the COVID-19 pandemic hit and the event could no longer take place in-person.
 The client decided to move forward with transitioning the live experience to a virtual one.
 BCD M&E had only 3 weeks to plan the event and bring it to life in a virtual environment.

 This was the client’s first virtual product launch, therefore they wanted to create a memorable experience for attendees.
 BCD M&E suggested a 3D virtual venue experience.
 This allowed participants to have one-on-one interaction with areas for both private and public conversations.
 It also included a virtual trade show with stands for Sales Representatives to present successful case studies on the product.
 For those unable to join the virtual venue, a live broadcast was streamed.

-As this was the first time for the Speakers to present on a virtual event, the BCD M&E team provided coaching to the speakers on how to successfully present in a virtual setting.
+As this was the first time for the speakers to present during a virtual event, the BCD M&E team provided coaching on how to successfully present in a virtual setting.

 54 of the 83 people in attendance accessed the virtual venue for this product launch event.
 Using a personalized avatar, they could chat and interact with fellow participants as well as gather for presentations by three speakers and seven sales representatives.